code1ne/fewd_59/Week_01_Basics/02_css_basics/slides.md

 ##CSS
 ###Review

-Add a couple points here wit hthe major take aways foe the basics of CSS.
+Add a couple points here with the major takeaways for the basics of CSS.

 ---